Daniil516/Hangman-game/README.md

 ## To make the game more interesting:

 #### -You can add your own words to game.
 For this:
-In this game all words to guess are russians.
-So, add words for your language.
 1) Open `program_directory/data/words.txt`
 2) Write your own words in file.
 (IN UPPER CASE)